SagarP3011/ChatBot_ClassMent/README.md

 # ChatBot_ClassMent

 # RAG-Based Chatbot for Job Role Learning
 This project implements a Retrieval-Augmented Generation (RAG) chatbot that helps users retrieve relevant learning resources for different job roles based on a PDF document.
-It uses FAISS for vector search, LLM (like GPT-3.5/Mistral) for response generation, and LangChain for retrieval and processing.
+It uses FAISS for vector search, LLM (Mistral) for response generation, and LangChain for retrieval and processing.

 # Features
 1. Loads a structured PDF containing job role learning resources
 2. Uses FAISS to store and search document embeddings
 3. Retrieves relevant information based on user queries
-4. Uses LLM (GPT/Mistral) to generate refined responses
+4. Uses LLM (Mistral) to generate refined responses
 5. Built with LangChain, FAISS, and OpenAI/HuggingFace APIs

 # How It Works